 The choice of the pathway must take into account the local context in alignment with one of the key principles of agroecology – the co-creation of knowledge.

 The Initiative aims to support agroecological transitions in the Global South through co-design of agroecological innovations, value chains, and policies.
-It will generate evidence through the application of novel assessment frameworks of economic, environmental, and social performance of food systems at different stages of the agroecological transition.
-The Initiative’s activities are centered around Agroecological Living Landscapes (ALLs) in seven countries – namely Burkina Faso, India, Kenya, Lao PDR, Peru, Tunisia, and Zimbabwe (Figure 3).
+It is generating evidence through the application of novel assessment frameworks of economic, environmental, and social performance of food systems at different stages of the agroecological transition.
+The Initiative’s activities are centered around Agroecological Living Landscapes (ALLs) in eight countries – namely Burkina Faso, India, Kenya, Lao PDR, Peru, Senegal, Tunisia, and Zimbabwe (Figure 3).
 The ALLs were selected to include:

 - Diversity of environmental, economic, and social contexts;

 - Evidence of ongoing activities that boost the agroecological transitions on the ground and create opportunities for complementarity and synergy;